cmcmicrosystems/SwiftMoteEC/README.md

 > /software : demonstration application for Server (SwiftMoteEC) and Client (Windows PC)

+## Getting Started

+Instructions to setup and run a demonstration application is provided in the [software README.md](/software/README.md).

 ## Support

 CMC can assist, from answering technical enquiries, to helping with installation and setup, to providing consulting services to customize the platform for your needs.
 If you have questions:

+* Consult [Known_Issues.md](Known_issues.md) for any outstanding technical notes and workarounds
 * Submit an Issue in the repository
 * CMC Subscribers: submit support questions through CMC's [Online Support Form](https://www.cmc.ca/support/)
 * Contact [lab@cmc.ca](mailto:lab@cmc.ca) for further enquiries

 ## Additional Resources